Changissnz/nu_merchant_principal/README.md

 cannot be so.
 "Agree to disagree".
 "Make due with the differences".
 Statements of non-belligerence that turned into icy guards, on one hand, and a patience of insatiable hunger, on the other.
+And then, the antagonism is pre-determined once commenced, a blind cycle liberated by the careless killing of gravity.